 Understanding the Point of Control in Trading

 The Point of Control (PoC) is the price level where the highest volume of trades took place during a specific period.
 It represents the price that attracted the most interest from market participants.
-This price level often acts as a magnet for price action, suggesting key areas of support and resistance.
+This price level often acts as a magnet for price action, representing a “fair value” zone where trading activity is highest.
+While it can behave like support or resistance, this depends on the broader market context and trend direction.

-The concept was developed by Peter Steidlmayer, a member of the Chicago Board of Trade (CBOT), and is now widely used within the Volume Profile tool—a charting method that displays trading activity over a price range.
+The concept was developed by Peter Steidlmayer, a member of the Chicago Board of Trade (CBOT), and is now widely used within the Volume Profile tool, which is a charting method that displays trading activity over a price range.

 In Indian capital markets, for example, if the Nifty 50 index had the highest volume of trades at ₹22,500 over a week, this price becomes the Point of Control.
-Traders then monitor this level to assess market sentiment.
+Traders usually track this level to better understand overall market sentiment.

 How the Point of Control Is Calculated